-Doin ng Business 2019 Czech Republic 18 The Building Office building.
-This inspe Office together with Department.
-Revisi water and sewerage ection ty of Prague (Building Office) is responsible for organizing the final inspection of the ction will be attended by the representative of the Building representatives from the Public Health Office and the Fire on tests and compliance with technical conditions of the new e connection will be reviewed, too.
-All parties must clear the nables the Building Office to issue the occupancy permit.
-1 day no charge 19 Consent is issued of authority examines decisions issued by accordance with the y permit ty of Prague (Building Office) on the basis of final inspection during which the building whether the building was carried out in accordance with the the planning and building permit documentation, in e decisions of relevant authorities and whether the general e construction were complied.
-15 days no charge 20 Agency : Municipali Before registration apply for the evider following document or building permit, g according to which Registry), and the e in evidence number of the building from Municipality ity of Prague with the Real Estate Registry the owner of the building shall nee number of the building with the Municipality Office.
-The s need to be submitted along with the application: occupancy geometrical plan (i.e. document on the building's location the building is to be newly registered in the Real Estate evidence on the ownership of the building.
-According to the nust be issued in 30 days; however in practice it takes 1 week 7 days no charge 21 Agency : Real Estat BuildCo must apply number with the Re conditions, if the bu warehouse.
-The ow that the building is r submit the geodesic to register the building and obtain a building identification al Estate Registry.
-This procedure is necessary, among other ilding needs insurance, as would be the case for a new oner of the new warehouse will submit a notification explaining now part of the plot and should be registered.
-The owner will c plan as well as the occupancy permit to register the building s notification can be done online and there is no fees to 30 days no charge 2004 Coll.
-Code of Administrative Procedures, statutory time ve been introduced (60 days for complicated cases).
-2013 Coll., Cadastral Act effective January 1, 2014 the stered as part of the land, and not as a separate asset.
+Doing Doing Business 2020 Czech Republic 19 whether the building was carried building permit documentation, i (Building Office) final inspection during which the building authority examines out in accordance with the decisions issued by the planning and accordance with the decisions of relevant authorities and as for the construction were complied.
+15 days no charge 20 Request and obtain evidence number of the building from Municipality Agency: Municipality of Prague Before registration with the Real Estate Registry the owner of the building shall apply for the evidence number of the building with the Municipality Office.
+The following documents need to be submitted along with the application: occupancy or building permit, geometrical plan (i.e. document on the building's location according to which the building is to be newly registered in the Real Estate Registry), and the evidence on the ownership of the building.
+According to the law the document must be issued in 30 days; however in practice it takes 1 week on average.
+7 days no charge 21 Real Estate Registry.
+This proced insurance, as would be the case submit a notification explaining to The owner will submit the geodesthe cadaster.
+This notification calculated and the cadaster.
+This notification calculated with the cadaster and the cadaster.
+This notification calculates a compared to the cadaster and the cadas e building and obtain a building identification number with the lure is necessary, among other conditions, if the building needs for a new warehouse.
+The owner of the new warehouse will not the building is now part of the plot and should be registered.
+Sic plan as well as the occupancy permit to register the building in the done online and there is no fees to register the building.
+Ide of Administrative Procedures, statutory time limits of 30 days for complicated cases).
+30 days no charge

-⇉Takes place simultaneously with previous procedure.
+$[\]rightrightarrows$ Takes place simultaneously with previous procedure.